Teachable and Thinkific are online platforms designed to host courses.

 When the two platforms go head to head, only one can come out on top.
 We took an in-depth look at both options and determined a clear winner!

-Here are the ten reasons why Teachable slams Thinkific for course creation:
+Here are the ten reasons why (in our opinion) Teachable slams Thinkific for course creation:

 1. Teachable Has Better Finance Tools

-Most people set out to create and sell online courses for one reason — to make money.
+Most people set out to create and sell online courses for many reasons — to make money, create streams of passive income and achieve sweet financial freedom.

 Sharing knowledge is fulfilling, but we also have to pay the bills.

-Teachable understands that, and their finance tools reflect it.
+Teachable understands that, and their smart finance tools reflect it.

 Teachable takes care of the VAT